 For me, it is science-fiction.
 Reading (just like writing) is my go activity to help me cope with anxiety.
-Douglas Adams told me fantastic stories about life, universe, death and interstellar travel.
+Douglas Adams told me fantastic stories about life, the universe, death, and interstellar travel.
 He took me out of my gloom during my knee injury.
 I lived in the commonwealth with Peter F. Hamilton when my father died.
 Reading is therapeutic.
 And it heals.

 So if thrillers are your thing, you can enjoy the story and relax at the same time!

 A note for audiobook lovers: as far as your brain is concerned, listening to audiobooks is the same as reading.
 It is not cheating!
 If you read books well, you would listen to them as well.